-27. Section 3.2, Village & Hamlet Communities, is hereby amended with the insertion of the following new paragraph 2 (existing paragraph 2 to become paragraph 3):

-"This Plan recognizes that the Village and Hamlet Communities within Township are serviced by private wells and septic systems.
+- 29. Section 3.2, Village & Hamlet Communities, is hereby amended with the insertion of the following new paragraph 2 (existing paragraph 2 to become paragraph 3): - "This Plan recognizes that the Village and Hamlet Communities within Township are serviced by private wells and septic systems.
 As such, there are constraints and limitations to the extent to which the infill and intensification expectations set out in the Provincial Policy Statement can be achieved.
-The Township shall promote the healthy, sustainable growth and development of its Village and Hamlets understanding the servicing limitations and the need to protect the public health of its residents."

-28. Section 3.2.3, Village & Hamlet Communities, Lot Creation, is hereby amended by deleting the last sentence and replacing it with the following:

-"In addition, large residential development proposals and large commercial development proposals which provide accommodation to residents or guests shall require supporting hydro-geological studies and approved sewage treatment systems in consultation with the Conservation Authority or other designated approval authority."
+The Township shall promote the healthy, sustainable growth and development of its Village and Hamlets understanding the servicing limitations and the need to protect the public health of its residents." - 30.
+Section 3.2.3, Village & Hamlet Communities, Lot Creation, is hereby amended by deleting the last sentence and replacing it with the following: - "In addition, large residential development proposals (greater than 5 lots) and large commercial development proposals which provide accommodation to residents or guests shall require supporting hydro-geological studies and approved sewage treatment systems in consultation with the Conservation Authority or other designated approval authority." - 31.
+Section 3.2.5.1, Village & Hamlet Communities, Residential Development Criteria, is hereby amended by deleting #6 and replacing it with the following: - "6.
+Permit additional residential units in accordance with the policies of this plan and the Zoning By-law." - 32.
+Section 3.2.9.2, Industrial Development Policies, is hereby amended by adding "and Class 2" after "Class 1" in the first bulleted item. - 33.
+Sections 3.2.10.1, Industrial Development Criteria, is hereby amended by adding the following list at the end of the introductory text:

-- 29. Section 3.2.9.2, Industrial Development Policies, is hereby amended by adding "and Class 2" after "Class 1" in the first bulleted item. - 30.
-Sections 3.2.10.1, Industrial Development Criteria, is hereby amended by adding the following list at the end of the introductory text: - a) "Permit and zone a range of commercial uses; - b) Provide for the protection of natural and cultural heritage features; - c) Regulate the physical character of industrial uses to ensure their compatibility with the surrounding area; - d) Consider the impact of the proposed development on the area in terms of parking, traffic, pedestrian access, functionality and other site specific issues; - e) When reviewing development applications consider the development criteria stated in Sections 8.4.5."
+- a) "Permit and zone a range of commercial uses; - b) Provide for the protection of natural and cultural heritage features; - c) Regulate the physical character of industrial uses to ensure their compatibility with the surrounding area; - d) Consider the impact of the proposed development on the area in terms of parking, traffic, pedestrian access, functionality and other site specific issues; - e) When reviewing development applications consider the development criteria stated in Sections 8.4.5."